-37 Under Shared Services, MBC:
+Under Shared Services, MBC:

-- Receives, processes, coordinates and tracks DPM complaints in its Central Complaint Unit - Sends cases to DPM consultants, in coordination with BPM's Enforcement Coordinator, in quality/standard of care cases - Sends cases to Medical Board investigators, as appropriate - Sends cases to BPM's DPM expert reviewers/witnesses when DPM consultants determine indepth review indicated - Refers cases to the Attorney General, as appropriate - Processes and manages proposed decisions, stipulated agreements, mail ballots to BPM Board Members, and final decisions, and coordinates petitions and court appeal documents
+- Receives, processes, coordinates and tracks DPM complaints in its Central Complaint Unit - Sends cases to DPM consultants, in coordination with BPM's Enforcement Coordinator, in quality/standard of care cases

-- Reports data to BPM in the Enforcement Matrix Report referenced above - Reports BPM Accusations, Statements of Issue, and final decisions in its MBC Action Report
+- Sends cases to Medical Board investigators, as appropriate - Sends cases to BPM's DPM expert reviewers/witnesses when DPM consultants determine indepth review indicated - Refers cases to the Attorney General, as appropriate - Processes and manages proposed decisions, stipulated agreements, mail ballots to BPM Board Members, and final decisions, and coordinates petitions and court appeal documents - Reports data to BPM in the Enforcement Matrix Report referenced above - Reports BPM Accusations, Statements of Issue, and final decisions in its MBC Action Report

-4 BPM's Enforcement Coordinator assists, facilitates and expedites this entire process.
-Central to BPM's 5 mission is an emphasis on the quality and appropriateness of case handling, in addition to moving cases 6 expeditiously.
-Justice delayed is justice denied, but inadequate plea bargaining could negate justice altogether 7 and undermine BPM's consumer protection law enforcement.
+BPM's Enforcement Coordinator assists, facilitates and expedites this entire process.
+Central to BPM's mission is an emphasis on the quality and appropriateness of case handling, in addition to moving cases expeditiously.
+Justice delayed is justice denied, but inadequate plea bargaining could negate justice altogether and undermine BPM's consumer protection law enforcement.

-9 The Enforcement Coordinator monitors each case to ensure adherance to at least the minimum disciplinary 10 standards in the Board's adopted Regulations (Manual of Disciplinary Guidelines).
+The Enforcement Coordinator monitors each case to ensure adherance to at least the minimum disciplinary standards in the Board's adopted Regulations (Manual of Disciplinary Guidelines).

-12 Strong enforcement and weak enforcement each send a message.
-Strong enforcement (and high licensing 13 standards) reinforce high professional standards, which lead to higher-quality care, less patient harm, fewer 14 complaints, and fewer costly enforcement cases (after the patient harm has already been suffered).
+Strong enforcement and weak enforcement each send a message.
+Strong enforcement (and high licensing standards) reinforce high professional standards, which lead to higher-quality care, less patient harm, fewer complaints, and fewer costly enforcement cases (after the patient harm has already been suffered).

-16 With the Governor's Consumer Protection Enforcement Initiative (CPEI), the Medical Board will receive 17 authority to hire non-sworn investigators to help expedite investigations.
-One-half of one of these positions will 18 be dedicated to DPM cases and funded by BPM's budget.
-This .5 non-sworn addition to the boots on the 19 ground beginning after July 1, 2010, will assist the Medical Board's ability to move BPM cases.
-The BPM 20 Enforcement Coordinator will monitor this and add assistance to the non-sworn investigators to her daily 21 program.
+With DCA's Consumer Protection Enforcement Initiative (CPEI), the Medical Board was to receive authority to hire non-sworn investigators to help expedite investigations.
+One-half of one of these positions was to be dedicated to DPM cases and funded by BPM's budget.
+This .5 non-sworn addition to the boots on the ground beginning after July 1, 2010, was to assist the Medical Board's ability to move BPM cases.
+The BPM Enforcement Coordinator will monitor this and add assistance to any non-sworn investigators to her daily program.

-23 29.
-Explain trends in enforcement data and the board's efforts to address any increase in volume, timeframes, ratio of closure to pending, or other challenges.
+29. Explain trends in enforcement data and the board's efforts to address any increase in volume, timeframes, ratio of closure to pending, or other challenges.
 What are the performance barriers?
 What improvement plans are in place?
 What has the board done and what is the board going to do to address these issues, i.e., process efficiencies, regulations, BCP, legislation?

-27 The most significant trend in BPM data is the nationally-unique decline in complaints, more than a 50-percent 28 steady longitudinal decline over the last decade.
+The most significant trend in BPM data is the nationally-unique decline in complaints, more than a 50-percent steady longitudinal decline over the last decade.

-30 What is BPM doing different?
-It is part of the Medical Board, its enforcement is handled by the same Medical 31 Board and Attorney General staff.
+What is BPM doing different?
+It is part of the Medical Board, its enforcement is handled by the same Medical Board and Attorney General staff.
 It utilizes the same enforcement laws.

-33 BPM continues to prosecute a vigorous enforcement program.
-In part because it has fewer cases and has a full-34 time enforcement coordinator dedicated to expediting and overseeing the system, BPM is able to micromanage 35 cases and has not infrequently been told for years that it tends to seek and obtain stronger results in final orders.
+BPM continues to prosecute a vigorous enforcement program.
+In part because it has fewer cases and has a fulltime enforcement coordinator dedicated to expediting and overseeing the system, BPM is able to micromanage cases and has not infrequently been told for years that it tends to seek and obtain stronger results in final orders.